Fourteen Hills

-Fourteen Hills is the San Francisco State University MFA program literary magazine.
+Fourteen Hills is the San Francisco State University literary magazine associated with the MFA degree program.
 Founded in 1994, it publishes poetry, fiction, short plays, and literary nonfiction.
 The semiannual journal includes experimental and progressive work by emerging and cross-genre writers, as well as by award-winning and established authors.

+History

 Fourteen Hills publishes one issue every year of the Fourteen Hills: the SFSU review, as well as the manuscript of the annual winner of the Michael Rubin Book Award.

 Fourteen Hills Vol. 6, No. 1 sold out within a few months, and Kate Small's award-winning chapbook, also published by Fourteen Hills, is now in its second printing.
 Pieces first published in Fourteen Hills have won the following literary awards: